Skip to content ↓

 Our learning this term will include -

 .
-In Music, we will be focusing on the use of our voices and how to perform a round.
+In Music, we will be focusing on the use of our voices and how to be quiet and loud, high and low.

 Primary and Secondary PSHE lessons fulfilling RSE | Jigsaw PSHE Ltd

-This term in PSHE, we are looking at the Jigsaw piece 'Relationships' -
+This term in PSHE, we are looking at the Jigsaw piece 'Celebrating Differences'–

 To support at home